 When Taken Orally can help treat and prevent

-- Flea repellent - ACV keeps the pH levels in the blood slightly acidic which fleas dislike intensely so it helps keep the little blighters away.
+- Flea repellent – fleas dislike intensely so it helps keep them away.

 - Upset Stomach – add once a day to water if your dog has diarrhoea and repeat every day for a week to relieve constipation.

 - Tooth decay – there is evidence that the acidity levels in ACV helps to breakdown plaque and tartar on teeth.

 Use a ratio of 1:1 ACV to water – add the same ratio mix to shampoo as well – to use ACV on all the conditions listed below.